Quebec disaster death toll jumps to 13, some 37 still missing

 LAC-MEGANTIC, Quebec/CHICAGO The death toll in Quebec's oil train disaster jumped to 13 people on Monday and police said about 37 more people were missing, a sign the derailment and explosion could be the worst accident in Canada since the Swissair crash of 1998.

-Police said they estimated a total of around 50 people were either dead or missing after the gigantic blast destroyed dozens of buildings in the centre of Lac-Megantic early on Saturday.
+Police said they estimated a total of around 50 people were either dead or missing after the gigantic blast destroyed dozens of buildings in the center of Lac-Megantic early on Saturday.

 Previously they had said five people were dead and 40 were missing.
-Given the devastation in the town centre, few residents expect any of the missing to be found alive.
+Given the devastation in the town center, few residents expect any of the missing to be found alive.

 The coroner's office asked relatives of the missing to bring in toothbrushes, hair brushes, combs and razors so specialists could extract DNA samples from strands of hair.